-This article will help you test the ignition control module (ICM) and 3X Crankshaft Position Sensor on all of the GM 3.1L and 3.4L overhead valve engines (the 3X Crank Sensor is also known as the 7X Crank Sensor).
+This article will help you test the ignition control module (ICM) and 3X crankshaft position sensor on all of the GM 3.1L and 3.4L overhead valve engines (the 3X crankshaft position sensor is also known as the 7X crankshaft position sensor).

-So, if you're driving a Chevy, a Buick, a Pontiac, or an Oldsmobile with either one of these engines, not forgetting the Isuzu Rodeo or Trooper, this ‘How to Test the Ignition Module’ and 7X (3X) article applies.
+So, if you're driving a Chevy, a Buick, a Pontiac, or an Oldsmobile with either one of these engines, not forgetting the Isuzu Rodeo or Trooper, this ‘How To Test The Ignition Module’ and 7X (3X) CKP sensor article applies.

 There are two other articles that may help:

 - If you need to test the 3.1L, 3.4L Coil Packs:

 - If you need to test the 3.8 ignition control module:

 To see the complete list of 3.1L, 3.4L test articles, go to the GM 3.1L, 3.4L Index Of Articles.